Oscar Wilde – Poetry Foundation “Consistency is the last refuge of the unimaginative.”

 Interestingly, Wilde was not the first to attack rigid consistency.
 Decades earlier, Ralph Waldo Emerson explored a similar theme.
 In 1841, Emerson published his famous essay, “Self-Reliance.”
 Here, he wrote about the dangers of conforming to past actions.

-Emerson famously stated that Source “a foolish consistency is the hobgoblin of little minds.” .
+Emerson famously stated that “a foolish consistency is the hobgoblin of little minds.”
 This sentiment closely mirrors Wilde’s later observation.
 Both men felt that great minds must remain open to change.

 However, there is a subtle difference in tone.
-Emerson focused on the statesman and the philosopher.
-He worried that leaders would fear contradicting their previous words.
+Emerson focused on the statesman and the philosopher, worrying that leaders would fear contradicting their previous words.
 Wilde, on the other hand, focused on aesthetics and imagination.
-He framed the issue around creativity rather than political integrity.
+He framed the issue around creativity and the artistic temperament rather than political integrity.
+The consistency is the last refuge of the unimaginative quote origin thus reflects Wilde’s particular application of Emerson’s broader philosophical principle.

 Nevertheless, the parallel is undeniable.
 Wilde likely read Emerson and absorbed this concept.
 Yet, he retooled the idea with his signature wit.
 He made it sharper and more applicable to the artistic temperament.
 Thus, while Emerson provided the foundation, Wilde built the specific phrase we quote today.